What's on

 Exhibition events

-Merging the past with the present and hints of the future, No Hard Shoulder brings together an exciting mix of artists and the arts in the atmospheric, richly historic Regency Town House.
+Merging the past with the present and hints of the future, No Hard Shoulder brings together an exciting mix of artists and the arts.
 The exhibition features paintings, prints, sculpture, ceramics and textiles by nine leading Sussex artists.

 Daytime workshops and evening events include music, lecture/performances by ‘Festival Best Production’ director Jane Collins and poet performer Honour Mission, a presentation by BAFTA winning filmmaker Phil Grabsky of Seventh Art Productions/Exhibition on Screen, and exceptional wine tasting by Artelium.